 - Oil of lemon eucalyptus (OLE)

 - Para-menthane-diol (PMD)

-- The label will usually list “ticks” as one of the insects that the product repels.
-The label might also list tick-borne diseases that the product will help prevent.
+The label will usually list “ticks” as one of the insects or bugs that the product repels.
+The label might also list tick-borne diseases that the product can help prevent.

 - leaf litter

 To prevent tick bites, use EPA-registered insect repellent on clothes and exposed

 skin, especially from the waist down, on the legs, ankles, and feet – these

 are areas of the body that are more likely to come in contact with ticks